 "For these and all the sins that I can’t remember, and all the sins of my past life (you can specify one or another), I ask pardon of God and penance and absolution of you, Father."

-The priest then may give you some words of advise and he gives you a penance.
-Then you say your Act of Contrition.
+The priest then may give you some words of advice followed by your penance.
+Then, you say your Act of Contrition.
 The priest may ask you to pray this aloud.